McDonald's Tone of Voice — Fun & Relatable

 What is McDonald's's brand message?

-McDonald's's core message is about Simple happiness through food.
-Their concept "Joy in Familiarity" drives their mission: Make delicious feel-good moments easy for everyone.
+McDonald's's core message: Simple happiness through food Their mission: Make delicious feel-good moments easy for everyone

 What makes McDonald's's brand voice unique?

 McDonald's stands out through their fun, relatable communication style.
-Their central brand tension — "Routine vs. Joy" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Routine vs. Joy", shapes how they communicate across the Food & Beverage sector.

 What language style does McDonald's use?

-McDonald's uses statement language with figurative messaging.
-Their sentences are typically statement in structure, using the present continuous tense.
+McDonald's uses statement language, with figurative messaging, in statement-style sentences, using the present continuous tense.